 After completing work on The Trading House in Glasgow, we were delighted to be commissioned to undertake the bar and kitchen design, manufacture and installation at various other NWTC venues nationwide including the popular restaurant and bar, The Botanist.

 The Botanist is all about rustic charm.
 The restaurant embodies a quirky, potting-shed feel, pairing reclaimed timber with metal, exposed brick and distressed paintwork.
-We needed to create a bar that would fit in while acting as a focal point.
+Working alongside designers Paul Danson Imagineering, we needed to create a bar that would fit in while acting as a focal point.

 We designed and manufactured a bespoke stainless steel bar system, which was finished using weathered scaffolding planks for the bar frontage and a beautifully aged timber for the counter top.